-Of all the major GCC project markets Qatar proved to be the most resilient to Covid-19 and the regional economic slump.
-At just over $10bn, contract awards last year were only marginally below the 2019 total as the government ramped up spending in advance of the FIFA 2022 World Cup on projects that they could not afford to delay.
+Qatar was one of the GCC markets most resilient to the Covid downturn, recording just under $13bn of contracts in 2020.
+This was only marginally less than the 2019 figure of $13.7bn as the government ramped up spending in advance of the FIFA 2022 World Cup on projects that they could not afford to delay.

 However, whatever happens the massive investment in the LNG programme is certain to provide a substantial injection to the local economy.
 During the last large-scale LNG ramp-up in the 2000s, this injection of investment created an economic and projects boom, and it would not be a surprise if this were to happen again.

-Qatar Projects H1 2021 is the update to last year’s report.
 Focused on data, it is aimed at helping companies create strategies for targeting and growing the market.
-It uses almost exclusively data from MEED Projects, the region’s leading online projects tracking service.
+It uses almost exclusively data from MEED Projects (www.meedprojects.com), the region’s leading online projects tracking service.
 With 15,000 active projects tracked and more than 35,000 in total in the database, MEED Projects makes it possible to quantify current, historical and future trends in the projects market in the region.

 I am certain that this report can help you achieve success in Qatar.